fomativeh/foma-commerce/README.md

 # Introduction
 foma-commerce is an e-commerce backend application written in javascript, with real-world features that power common e-commerce services today.
+It is built with express.js and uses a mongodb database.

 ## Features
 * Sign-up and login